-The registration of the common stock is to satisfy certain of our obligations under the registration rights agreement covering the securities sold in the unit offering in June 2004.
+The registration of the common stock is to satisfy certain of our obligations under the registration rights agreement covering the securities sold in March 2006.
 We will not receive any proceeds from the resale, by the selling holders, of common stock.